 1950s Perforated Bedside Lamp

-Materials: Brass round base and brass curved rod.
-Mint green coloured wrinkle painted aluminium lampshade.
+Materials: Brass round base.
+Iron counterweight inside the base.
+Brass curved & folded rod.
+Mint green wrinkle painted aluminium conical lampshade.
 White painted on the inside.
-Many diamond/square perforated holes.
-Brass/gold coloured aluminium socket holder on top of the lampshade.
-Iron counterweight in the bottom of the base.
-Bakelite socket.
+Many diamond, square perforated holes.
+Brass, gold coloured aluminium socket holder on top of the lampshade.
+Bakelite E14 socket.

 Height: 17,5 cm / 6.88”